 Do you represent film rights?

 Yes, we sell the film rights to books that we sell, but we do not represent screenplays.
-We work with Steve Fisher, at the Agency for the Performing Arts in L.A., who sells movie and TV rights for us.
-His client list includes Dorothy Allison (National Book Award nominee for Bastard Out of Carolina); estate of Arthur C. Clarke; Patrick O’Brian (Master and Commander series); Lee Child (Jack Reacher franchise currently at Paramount with Cruise/Wagner); Jim Sallis (author of Drive at Universal with Hugh Jackman attached to star and Marc Platt to produce); bestselling suspense author John Saul; Young adult author Garth Nix, John Connelly, and Pulitzer Prize winners Phil Caputo (Rumor of War) and Burrows & Wallace.
+We work with Steve Fisher, at the Agency for the Performing Arts in L.A., and also have a few strong backup agents in Hollywood.
+Steve's client list includes Dorothy Allison (National Book Award nominee for Bastard Out of Carolina); estate of Arthur C. Clarke; Patrick O'Brian (Master and Commander series); Lee Child (Jack Reacher franchise currently at Paramount with Cruise/Wagner); Jim Sallis (author of Drive at Universal with Hugh Jackman attached to star and Marc Platt to produce); bestselling suspense author John Saul; Young adult author Garth Nix, John Connelly, and Pulitzer Prize winners Phil Caputo (Rumor of War) and Burrows & Wallace.

 What about translation rights?

 Danny Baror and Heather Baror-Shapiro sell our foreign rights, and there is simply no one better.
-Danny is known as the “king of foreign rights”, because he transformed what used to be a sleepy and pokey business into a competitive, forward-thinking one where he commands top dollar.
-He works with a number of book agencies, and although his clients include several major bestselling authors, we have found that he works just as hard for authors who are breaking in.
+Danny was dubbed the "king of foreign rights", because he transformed what used to be a sleepy and old-fashioned business into a competitive, forward-thinking one that commands top dollar.
+Danny and Heather are different from other foreign agents, because they work directly with foreign publishers, using subagents only when necessary.
+Although their clients include several major bestselling authors, we have found that they works just as hard for authors who are breaking in.

 Do you have a contract with your authors?